misschainsawktn/evrenthall-wiki/content/update log.md

 # %%General%% Update Log

 ## June 2025

+### June 5th
+- Added an [[about me]] page!
+Because God forbid I do not yap about myself for a little bit
+- More cosmetic tweaks...
+I finally managed to make the text a little bit smaller (I love small text. small text my beloved)
 ### June 3rd
 - Managed to get some CSS snippets I added to work, although I still can't figure the `[!column]` callout out...
 - Additional cosmetic updates and tweaks